On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Bounding the Number of -Simplices in -Complexes in

 \end{Theorem}

 \begin{proof} For the case $d=1$ the above reduces to $f_1(n) = O(n)$ hence the classical bound on the number of edges of a planar graph.
 So we assume that $d>1$.
 Let $\phi_d(n)$ be the maximum number of $d$-simplices in an $n$-vertex $d$-complex that does not have a subcomplex homeomorphic to $K_5 * [3] * \cdots * [3]$ with $d-1$ factors of $[3]$.
 By the results of Gr\"{u}nbaum $f_d(n) \leq \phi_d(n)$ and we bound $\phi_d(n)$.
-For $d=2$, the condition that complex does not contain a homeomorphic copy of $K_5 * [3]$ implies that triple intersections of link-graphs are graphs that do not contain a subdivision of $K_5$.
+For $d=2$, the condition that the complex does not contain a homeomorphic copy of $K_5 * [3]$ implies that triple intersections of link-graphs are graphs that do not contain a subdivision of $K_5$.
 By the early results of Mader \cite{Mad68} such graphs have $O(n)$ edges.
 Then, from Lemma \ref{lemma:comb} it follows that $\phi_2(n) = O(n^{8/3})$.

 Now consider the case of general $d$.
-The condition that a $d$-complex does not have a subcomplex homeomorphic to $K_5 * [3] * \cdots * [3]$ with $d-1$ factors of $[3]$ implies triple intersections of link complexes do not contain subcomplexes homeomorphic to $K_5 * [3] * \cdots * [3]$ with $d-2$ factors of $[3]$.
+The condition that a $d$-complex does not have a subcomplex homeomorphic to $K_5 * [3] * \cdots * [3]$ with $d-1$ factors of $[3]$ implies that triple intersections of link-complexes do not contain subcomplexes homeomorphic to $K_5 * [3] * \cdots * [3]$ with $d-2$ factors of $[3]$.
 Hence, triple intersections of link complexes are $(d-1)$-complexes over at most $n-1$ vertices whose number of $(d-1)$-simplices is bounded by $\phi_{d-1}(n)$.
 Therefore, we can apply Lemma \ref{lemma:comb} again and we obtain

-In the above $c$ is a constant coming from the combinatorial lemma and $c'$ is the constant in the asymptotic bound for $\phi_{d-1}(n)$, so in general the constant in the notation depends on $d$.
-The last equality follows by simple calculation.
+In the above $c$ is a constant coming from the combinatorial lemma and $c'$ is the constant in the asymptotic bound for $\phi_{d-1}(n)$, so in general the constant in the notation depends on $d$ $\square$. \end{proof}